tuckergs/smb2-relmod/README.md

 ## Current tools

 LevelTilt.hs modifies the degree that the stage tilts.
-50 deg tilt is Super Anti-Gravity ball
+50 deg tilt is Super Anti-Gravity Ball

 PartyBallHeight.hs modifies how far from the ground a goal's party ball is